 One of the key assurance statements that the Commissioner receives is the annual audit report and opinion of the Head of Internal Audit.
 During 2018-19, 14 areas, including collaboration areas, were reported on.
-Of which eight were deemed to be satisfactory (56% of local recommendations and 100% of regional recommendations).
-All key financial systems have been audited and considered satisfactory, during the year.
+Of which eight were deemed to be satisfactory (56% of local recommendations and 100% of regional recommendations.
+All key financial systems have been audited and considered satisfactory with the exception of the Creditors system which had a limited opinion.
+This will be followed up in 2019-20.

 Of the remaining two areas reviewed, none were core financial systems.
 One was the follow-up of the previous limited assurance recommendations (satisfactory) and the other was the IT strategy which was an advisory piece of work on what a good strategy would include.
 These are detailed within the published annual report and will be monitored and reviewed during 2019-20.
 The internal auditors opinion for 2018-19 is that in the areas audited this was generally adequate, and effective risk management, control and governance processes were in place to manage the achievement of the organisations objectives.

-Assurance from External Audit The External Auditor, Ernst & Young, provides assurance on the accuracy of the year-end Statement of Accounts and the overall adequacy of arrangements for securing value for money.
+Assurance from External Audit

+The External Auditor, Ernst & Young, provides assurance on the accuracy of the year-end Statement of Accounts and the overall adequacy of arrangements for securing value for money.
 The Annual Governance report (ISA 260) will be issued to the Audit and Scrutiny Panel with the final statements including this Annual Governance Statement.

-Self-Assessment and Review of Key Performance Indicators The Chief Executive and Chief Finance Officer of the OPCC have undertaken a review to confirm that the arrangements described above have been in place throughout the year.
-Assurance questionnaires have been completed and signed to provide confirmation that Codes of Conduct, Financial Regulations and other corporate governance processes, have been operating as intended throughout the year so far as they are aware.
-A number of key outcome indicators exist to assess the quality of governance arrangements.
-Performance is set out below:
+Self-Assessment and Review of Key Performance Indicators

+The Chief Executive and Chief Finance Officer of the OPCC have undertaken a review to confirm that the arrangements described above have been in place throughout the year.
+Assurance questionnaires have been completed and signed to provide confirmation that Codes of Conduct, Financial Regulations and other

+9)

+~

+-

+~

+Z

+Ζ

+Ζ

+2

+20

+2 C

+NCE S

+S

+S

+S

+S

+S

+S

+STAI

+S

+STAT

+STATEMI

-Governance Issues Identified Performance Indicator Formal Reports Issued by the Section 151 or Monitoring Officer None issued Outcomes from Monitoring Officer's Investigations None issued Proven frauds by members of staff or officers None Objections received from local electors None Ombudsman referrals upheld exceed national averages None identified 2018-19 Limited assurance from Internal Audit Reports Four out of 14 Internal Audit reports were issued with limited assurance ISA 260 2017-18 issues identified Please refer to Chief Constable's Annual Governance Statement for full details
+Governance Issues Identified Performance Indicator Formal Reports Issued by the Section 151 or Monitoring Officer None issued Outcomes from Monitoring Officer's Investigations None issued Proven frauds by members of staff or officers None Objections received from local electors None Ombudsman referrals upheld exceed national averages None identified 2018-19 Limited assurance from Internal Audit Reports Four out of 14 Internal Audit reports were issued with limited assurance.
+In addition to this HMCFRS issued "requires improvement" reviews relating to Crime Data Integrity and Police Custody.
+Details of these can be found within the Chief Constables AGS and reports to the Audit & Scrutiny Panel.
+ISA 260 2017-18 issues identified Please refer to Chief Constable's Annual Governance Statement for full details